 Using an elastic medical bandage, wrap the area to help decrease swelling and internal bleeding (if present).
 The wrap should be snug, but make sure you have proper circulation.
 Some signs that the bandage is too tight include numbness, tingling, increased pain, coolness, or swelling.
 If you think you need to use the wrap for more than 48 to 72 hours, you may have a more serious issue that requires medical attention.

 Step 4: Elevation

 Raise the injured body part above heart level so that gravity can move fluids away from the injured area.

-While using the R.I.C.E. method, taking nonsteroidal anti-inflammatory medications, such as ibuprofen or naproxen may help to reduce swelling and pain.
-With these tips, a sprain, strain, or other minor injury can be easily treated and get you back in the game as soon as possible.
+While using the RICE method, taking nonsteroidal anti-inflammatory medications — such as ibuprofen or naproxen — may help to reduce swelling and pain.
+With these tips, you can treat a sprain, strain, or other minor injury easily, so you get back in the game as soon as possible.

 RELATED: Using Ice After Exercise

-If you have are not sure of the severity of your injury, be sure to consult your physician before beginning any sort of treatment regimen.
-If you have any questions, or would like to schedule an appointment with one of our sports medicine experts, visit UPMCSportsMedicine.com, or call 1-855-93-SPORT.
+If you are unsure of your injury’s severity, consult your primary care provider first before beginning any sort of treatment regimen.
+If you have any questions or would like to schedule an appointment with a sports medicine expert, visit UPMCSportsMedicine.com.

 About Sports Medicine

 An athletic lifestyle carries the potential for injury.
 Whether you’re an elite athlete or a weekend warrior, UPMC Sports Medicine can help.
 If you are looking to prevent, treat, or rehabilitate a sports injury, our multidisciplinary team of experts can help you get back into the game.
 If you are seeking to improve your athletic performance, we can work with you to meet your goals.
 We serve athletes and active people of all ages and experience levels.
 Our goal is to help you keep doing what you love.
 Visit our website to find a specialist near you.